CAIDA/hermes-iprange-acl/README.md

 ```
 [filter:iprange_acl]
 use = egg:iprange_acl#iprange_acl
-always_allow = <your org IP range>		# optional
+always_allow = <your org IP ranges>		# optional
 meta_write_roles = role1, role2                 # optional
 ```

-The `always_allow` configuration option allows you to specify an IP range that is always allowed to access any container, regardless of the ACLs specified on that container.
+The `always_allow` configuration option allows you to specify a comma-separated set of IP ranges that are always allowed to access any container, regardless of the ACLs specified on that container.
 This can be used to provide global access to users within your organisation, whilst still maintaining a default deny unless otherwise specified policy for everyone else.

 The `meta_write_roles` configuration option allows you to specify which